-Work package 4 (abbreviation: WP4) with the title "Digitising heterogeneous input content" has the aim to digitize heterogeneous content sources using different special work places in a high quality and quantity.
-This paper is an intermediate report about the work in WP4, which was done in the first project year.
+The work package 4 (abbreviation: WP4) with the title "Digitising heterogeneous input content" has the aim to digitize heterogeneous content sources using different special work places in a high quality and quantity.
+This report is about the work in WP4, which was done in the thinkMOTION project.

-2 Workflow of the work package WP4 - Digitising heterogeneous input content
+2 Workflow of the work package WP4: Digitising heterogeneous input content

-2.1 The aim of the work package WP4 and dependencies on other WPs
+2.1 The aim of the work package WP4 and dependencies on other work packages

-The aim of the work package WP4 is to digitize heterogeneous content sources called input content in the following.
+The aim of the work package WP4 is to digitize heterogeneous content sources called input content in this report.
 For content which are already exists in digital form (e.g. proceedings of conferences of the last few years, which can be provided in PDF or MS Word file format) the workflow in WP4 can be skipped.
 Such content will be processed in WP5 - "Processing of digitised content and integration into DMG-Lib".

-In the first project year the focus was on the digitizing of paper based documents such as books, journals, journal articles, patents, theses, proceedings, technical drawings, drawings from printed documents, teaching material.
-Additionally, some of the project partners have taken photos of machines, devices or portraits or videos of physical demonstration models or have scanned slides.
+In the thinkMOTION project, various types of heterogeneous content were digitized.
+The biggest part were paper-based documents such as books, journals, journal articles, patents, theses, proceedings, technical drawings, drawings from printed documents or teaching material.
+Additionally, some of the project partners have taken photos of machines, devices or portraits, have scanned slides or have digitized physical demonstration models in motion.
+Such physical demonstration models are often used for the education in this field.
+In addition to a still image, the visualization of the movement of the mechanism is important for the understanding of its function.
+The used digitizing equipment will be described in a chapter below.